Ululation: Around the world

 An Egyptian woman ululates after having cast her vote in the 2014 Egyptian presidential elections.

-Ululation is practiced either alone or as part of certain styles of singing, on various occasions of communal ritual events (like weddings) used to express strong emotion.
+Ululation is practiced either alone or as part of certain styles of singing, on various occasions of communal ritual events (like weddings), used to express strong emotion.

-Ululation is practised in all parts of Africa, the Middle East, Americas and as far east as Central and South Asia.
+Ululation is practiced in all parts of Africa, the Middle East, the Americas and as far east as Central and South Asia.
 It is also practiced in a few places in Europe among the diaspora community originating from these areas.